moneysocket/moneysocket-rfc/02-beacons.md

 ## Generator

 The application that generates the beacon is referred to as the generator.
-The generator application can be of either Consumer, Provider or Bidirectional role.
+The generator application can be of either Consumer, Provider or Automatic role.
 By generating the beacon, the application is seeking a compatible counterpart application to rendezvous.

 ## Bech32 encoding